Haseeb7689/Internship/README.md

 Project Title: Dashboard

-What it does: Its a simple dashboard.
-Just front end no backend.
+What it does: This dashboard provides a basic layout template for admin panels Top bar/header
+Responsive cards
+Example charts and tables

 Tech used: HTML and CSS

-How to run:
+How to run: This is the live link for this --> https://haseeb7689.github.io/Internship/